Juli0825/Global-variation-in-the-costs-and-ecological-benefits-of-tropical-natural-regeneration-/README.md

 *all_cat_barplot.csv*: Preprocessed data for the circular barplot, with values transformed to log10 scale

-*sensitivity_median.tif*: Raster output from the median-based classification sensitivity analysis
+*sensitivity_natural_break.tif*: Raster output from the Jenks natural-break-based classification sensitivity analysis

 *sensitivity_opp.tif*: Raster output from the opportunity cost sensitivity analysis